khandaud15/RNA-Seq-Variant-Calling/README.md

 ## RNA-Seq Variant Calling Pipeline
- This workflow is based on calling variants on RNA-Seq data using GATK4. the pipeline starts all the  way from raw Fastq files and end up with giving the VCF files.
+ This workflow is based on calling variants on RNA-Seq data using GATK4. the pipeline starts all the  way from raw Fastq files and end up with  VCF file with the joint calling.

  ## Main Steps